abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 {%endif%}
 -->

-## Defining the rest of set theory using functions
+## Defining the rest of set theory externally

-So far in the book, we saw some amazing ways of defining set-theoretic constructs without looking at the set elements and by only using functions and external diagrams.
+So far in the book, we saw some amazing ways of defining set-theoretic constructs without looking at the set elements and by only using external diagrams.

 In the first chapter, we defined functions and functional composition with this diagram.